magentabusiness/magentabusiness.github.io/docs/paas/user-guide/certificates.md

 Instructions below will describe how to connect MQTT client using X.509 Certificate to IoT Hub.

 {% capture difference %}
 **Pay attention!** [ThingsBoard Cloud](https://iothub.magenta.at/signup) has a separate domain for MQTT traffic.
 It cannot be white-labeled.
-If you want an encrypted traffic via MQTT, the device should refer to the corresponding host — **mqtt.thingsboard.cloud**
+If you want an encrypted traffic via MQTT, the device should refer to the corresponding host — **mqtt.iothub.magenta.at**
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}